 Registered practitioners should record individual CPD activities on a continuous basis as they occur.
 The upkeep of the Logbook and the logging of individual CPD activities is the responsibility of the practitioner.

-Where a CPD activity was provided by any other practitioner or organisation who is not a recognised training provider, approval of such CPD activity has to be submitted to the IWH PB Skills and Ratification Committee for approval.
+Where a CPD activity was provided by any other practitioner or organisation who is not a recognized training provider, approval of such CPD activity has to be submitted to the IWH PB Skills and Ratification Committee for approval.

 AUDITING OF RECORDED CPD ACTIVITIES